QDot 8086

 The following equates define colors that can be used for specifying

-foreground and background colors: BLACK
+foreground and background colors: BLACK, BLUE,

 A well-defined text attribute is specified by three parameters: the foreground color, the background color, and the blinking text status.
 The foreground and background colors are specified by the above equates.
 The following macros assist in making a complete text attribute specification.